 The residential real estate industry has historically been one of the most regulated industries in the United States.
-In response to the housing crisis of the last decade, Congress passed the Dodd–Frank Wall Street Reform and Consumer Protection Act in 2010, increasing regulatory oversight of the processes involved in home purchases.
+In response to the housing crisis of 2008, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010, increasing regulatory oversight of the processes involved in home purchases.

-AREA Title Agency had already been practicing the newly required standards and, to satisfy regulatory agencies, prepared the Account Management Policy, which can be reviewed by clicking here.
+AREA Title Agency had already been practicing the newly required standards and, to satisfy regulatory agencies, prepared the Account Management Policy.

 Ohio’s Amended Good Funds Statute